auth-global/self-documenting-cryptography/design-documents/g3p.md

     There are strong security and compatibility incentives to implementing the recommended prehash function for a domain.
 While substituting another suitable prehash function is in some senses "harmless" and arguably even beneficial to the authentication servers, such shenanigans are best restricted to password managers.
 Implementing unsanctioned hash functions directly in a software client has huge potential to create user support issues with often dubious security benefits, so in other senses it is harmful to the authentication service as a whole.

 [^domain-separation]:
     [NIST defines domain separation](https://csrc.nist.gov/glossary/term/domain_separation) as "a partitioning of the inputs to different application domains so that no input is assigned to more than one domain".
-In the context of the G3P, domain separation between authentication services means that every collision between two different deployments of the G3P necessarily involves cryptographically non-trivial collisions of HMAC-SHA256.
+In the context of the G3P, the input is a plaintext password, and the domain is a specific username on a specific service, plus whatever extra context a deployment wishes to specify.
+Domain separation means that every collision on the G3P between domains involves a cryptographically non-trivial collision of HMAC-SHA256.

 [^reduced-round-attacks]:
     Such a simplistic lie is certainly not the only kind of lie that can be told about a domain tag.
 Probably the most interesting lie I can think of that might somehow sorta work in some fuzzy, unknown hypothetical scenario, is to ask a G3P authenticator for some password with the correct domain tag, but with a substantially reduced number of rounds.
-This first login attempt will fail, but then the attacker is presumably doing this to obtain a much less expensive guessing attack on the plaintext password associated with that domain tag.
+This hash cannot be used to successfully log into anything, but the attacker is presumably doing this to obtain a much less expensive guessing attack on the plaintext password associated with that domain tag.